currinjs/CurrinJS/aio/content/guide/http.md

 Although _at runtime_ the component requests heroes immediately after creation, you **don't** call the service's `get` method in the component's constructor.
-Instead, call it inside the `ngOnInit` [lifecycle hook](guide/lifecycle-hooks) and rely on Angular to call `ngOnInit` when it instantiates this component.
+Instead, call it inside the `ngOnInit` [lifecycle hook](guide/lifecycle-hooks) and rely on Currin to call `ngOnInit` when it instantiates this component.

 <div class="l-sub-section">